Follow this lovely flat trail along the west bank of the River Eske and Donegal Bay. The myriad shade trees have labels as to their type...

 Permits are required for fishing in the local rivers.
 Kits and information are available from Doherty’s .

 The best craic in town is invariably found at this old-school pub.
-Its owner plays the button-box accordion, and his pals join him in...
+Its owner plays the button-box accordion, his wife has an amazing...

 Olde Castle Bar

-This old-world boozer just off the Diamond serves upmarket pub classics such as venison pie, Donegal Bay oysters, Irish stew, seafood...
+This ever-busy pub off the Diamond serves some of the area's best food.
+Look for upmarket classics such as Donegal Bay oysters, Irish...

 Castle St · interesting places nearby